-If you still have a lot of pain, you can use 60 drops of essential oil in 1oz of water, witch hazel, or thin carrier oil and use it as a spray, or you can follow the recipes I’ve listed below mixed in an equal amount of carrier oil.
+If you still have a lot of pain, you can use 60 drops of essential oil in 2oz of water (I recommend starting with 30 drops first to see how that feels as it is a very strong dilution), witch hazel, or thin carrier oil and use it as a spray, or you can follow the recipes I’ve listed below mixed in an equal amount of carrier oil.
 Again, adjust the dilution to suit your needs.

 Both German and Roman chamomile essential oil are incredibly anti-inflammatory and soothing for the skin and are probably the best oils to use for treating itchy shingles.
 These essential oils are also analgesic and will reduce pain, soothe discomfort, and relieve maddening itching.